Watch the C Major 6 Chord Inversions online guitar lesson by Frank Vignola from Inversion Excursion

 Next we will add the 9th to the major 6th chord making C 6/9 chords.
 Now that we are adding 2 extensions to the triad, they are essentially 5 note chords.
 The spelling of a C major 6/9 chord is C-E-G-A-D. The 1st, 3rd, 5th, 6th and 9th of the C major scale.
 Since we are using 4 note chords, we will be leaving one of the 5 notes out of the chord creating even more inversions on our excursion through inversions.
 For each inversion, look at the chord and pick out each of the chord tones naming the notes.

 Let's start inverting.
 In this case, when playing the A in the bass this is considered the 3rd inversion.
 Root position has root in the bass, 1st inversion has the 3rd in the bass, 2nd inversion has the 5th in the bass and the 3rd inversion has the extension or in this case the 6th in the bass.
 When we play the 9th or D in the bass this is considered the 4th inversion.

-Use the C jam track to experiment with these middle 4 string inversions.
+Use the C jam track to experiment with these lower 4 string inversions.